COVID-19 Update for WAMUNC XXIV

 How will registration work?

-Registration will be the same as years prior.
-It can be found under the Registration tab at the top of the page when registration opens.
+Registration will be the same as the years prior.
+It can be found under the Registration tab at the top of the page when registration opens in mid-October.
 Once you have completed the registration process, our Director of Conference Relations will reach out to you for payment.
 Lastly, we will send each school their assignments after we have received payment.

 What platform will be used to conduct the conference?